bevirtuous/tools/README.md

-# tools
+# Virtuous Tools

-A collection of helpers and tools for Javascript applications.
+This respository holds a collection of tools and helpers for Javascript appliactions.
+The can be used individually and are used inside various other Virtuous projects.